jkomoros/adjacent-possible-viz/README.md

 - `fillOpacity` [0.0 ...
 1.0] - Overrides the default opacity for a cell, affecting only the fill color.
 - `strokeOpacity` [0.0 ...
 1.0] - Overides the default opacity for a cell, affecting only the stroke color.
 - `scale` [0.0 ...
 10.0] - Scale of individual cells (as opposed to all cells, like setScale)
+- `offsetX` - Offsets the cell that many pixels in the x direction from its normal position
+- `offsetY` - Offsets the cell that many pixels in the y direction from its normal position
+- `nudge` - Takes an [x, y] pair and nudges the offsetX and offsetY of the affected cells by that amount.
+- `velocity` - Sets both velocityX and velocityY at the same time to the same value.
+- `velocityX` - Sets the rate that this cell will move in the x direction per call to `move`
+- `velocityY` - Sets the rate that this cell will move in the y direction per call to `move`

 There is also one special cell command, `reset`.
 It doesn't require a property value, so it just takes an array of cellReferences.
 It resets each affected cell